songamugenzi/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is an object representation of the HTML elements of a webpage which is used to interact with and manipulate the page, changing document structure, content, and styling.

 2. What is an event?

+Every user interaction with a site is an event, actions like making a click, moving the mouse, scrolling the page, or pressing a key on a keyboard.
+These are all events on the page and the browser can detect all of them.

 3. What is an event listener?

+An event listener is given to an element in order to track abd act on events such as when a user clicks a button.
+We put an event listener on an element and give it a callback.
+When that event is triggered on the element, the callback is run.

 4. Why would we convert a NodeList into an Array?

+A NodeList is an array-like object which doesn't have access to all array methods unless converted into an array.

 5. What is a component?

+A component is a function that takes in data and returns a piece of UI.

 ### Git Set up